 It’s natural to have some reservations, some nervousness, some fears about travel.
 While most people have concerns about bed bugs or pickpockets, I have some unique nemeses that I try to avoid on every trip.
+They sound so silly but these are the source of much travel embarrassment!!
 Here are my 5 most fearsome adversaries.

 There’s bad blood between my family and the rooster community.
 As a young girl, my father regaled me with his childhood tales of being attacked by roosters in the barnyard, assuring me that these crafty, vindictive birds would peck your eyes out if you were to trip and fall!
 Such charming bedside stories!

 True to form, roosters stalked my guest house in Malawi, making it necessary to take a wildly twisting route to circumvent their territory.
 I flew down the red dirt road as the roosters chased me, clucking wildly, their bloodlust only heightening by my fear.

 This wouldn't be my last encounter with the rooster community, who shadowed me relentlessly on Oahu and Maui.
 My future dream trip to Kauai seems a perilous fantasy, as the island is famous for its wild chicken population.

 Horseback riding is not my thing.
 As a first time rider in Ireland, I was given the world’s most ornery horse, who’s only focus was to get back to the barn and his half-hearted caregivers as soon as possible.